 We work on projects to improve reliability.

 There may not be the field data immediately available.
-Let’s explore what you can do to improve the overall program while delivering on your project.
+Let’s explore how you can improve the overall program while delivering on your project.

 Specifically, what’s with cost and procurement?

-Detailed Information: As a reliability professional we often work with a team focused on improving the reliability of single product or system.
+Detailed Information: As a reliability professional, we often work with a team focused on improving the reliability of a single product or system.

-The overall reliability program may or may not have the field data, root cause analysis and other elements of information that allow us to effectively solve problems for a specific project.
+The overall reliability program may or may not have the field data, root cause analysis, and other elements of information that allow us to solve problems for a specific project effectively.